wp-cli/handbook/commands/search-replace/index.md

 [\--all-tables]
 : Enable replacement on ALL tables in the database, regardless of the prefix.
 Overrides --network and --all-tables-with-prefix.

+[\--verbose]
+: Prints rows to the console as they're updated.

+[\--regex]
+: Runs the search using a regular expression.
+Warning: search-replace will take about 15-20x longer when using --regex.

 ### EXAMPLES

     wp search-replace 'http://example.dev' 'http://example.com' --skip-columns=guid